the-petting-zoo/petting-zoo-relaunch/source/_posts/inventory/products/2019-05-28-16-tutti-frutti-bird-blue.md

 product_collections:
   - Rainbow
 ---
 Meet our Tutti Frutti Bird!
-The first design in this collection, she features an oversized shimmer bow, glitter eye, and shimmer neck and feet in pink.The Tutti Frutti collection features ball shaped heads, bodies and long necks.
+The first design in this collection, he features an oversized shimmer bow, glitter eye, and shimmer neck and feet in pink.The Tutti Frutti collection features ball shaped heads, bodies and long necks.
 A super bright rainbow high pile fur completes the look.
 Shake it and see how it really is SO FLUFFY!
 Create your own rainbow everyday!